General steps for creating a connection

 You have now set up the database connection and verified that Looker can reach the database.

 If you are in a trial, your Looker Analyst typically will have performed the other project setup steps for you.
-If you have time before your trial kickoff meeting, consider reading through the Development Process tutorials, which begin with the LookML Projects and Developer Mode page, or request a login to the learn.looker.com instance and walk through the tutorials there.
+If you have time before your trial kickoff meeting, consider reading through the Development Process tutorials, which begin with the Getting started developing in Looker documentation page, or register for our LookML Developer learning journey on Looker Connect.

 If you are not in a trial, the next steps for creating a new project are: